 The MSN Degree Program is designed to prepare Baccalaureate Nursing graduates for post-licensure education.
 Graduates of the program will earn a Master of Science in Nursing degree with a focus in nursing education and leadership.
 The MSN program consists of a total of 56 quarter credit hours, which can be completed in as little as 15-18 months.
 The curriculum design includes core courses that would allow students to pursue a post-graduate certificate.
 This is a 100% online program.

-Each applicant for admission is assigned an admissions representative who directs the applicant through the steps of the admissions process; provides information on curriculum, policies, procedures, and services; and assists the applicant in setting necessary appointments and interviews in person or by phone as appropriate.
+Each applicant for admission is assigned an admissions representative who directs the applicant through the steps of the admissions process; provides information on curriculum, policies, procedures, and services; and assists the applicant in the admissions process.

 Admission decisions are based on the applicant’s fulfillment of these requirements, a review of the applicant’s previous educational records, and a review of the applicant’s medical work and volunteer experience.
 It is the responsibility of the applicant to ensure that the Denver College of Nursing receives all required documentation.
 All records received become the property of the Denver College of Nursing.

 Application Review and Acceptance